evansMeja/codility_tests/README.md

 ## given a list strings?

-this piece of code returns a list of longest possible strings
+this piece of code returns a list of longest possible strings, given a list of strings as input to the algorithm